 Choose the Right Turbo Charger

 Also, make sure you have the right turbine housing that suits your engine and needs.
-A more significant turbine housing with a turbine wheel will have a better impact but may not fit with the car models.
+A more significant turbine housing with a turbine wheel will have a better impact but may not fit the car models.

 So, choose the turbine housing correctly with sizing with the turbine wheel.
 The compressor wheel works with good volumetric efficiency.